 Following the scan, the information obtained is processed by computer and reported by the radiologist.

-The scan takes only a few minutes but the examination can take up 15 minutes to complete as we ask some questions about medical history.
+The scan takes only a few minutes, but the examination can take up to 15 minutes to complete as we ask some questions about medical history.